 Christmas Trees and Pesticides

-For consumers the holiday season is full of complicated choices, including the conundrum of how to find the perfect Christmas tree.
-The most important part of selecting a tree is not its size and shape, but rather finding one that will pose the least risk to the health of your family and the environment.
-Thus, the safest holiday choice for you and yours is purchasing an organic tree as opposed to one that is artificial or grown using harsh chemical methods.
-However, because the organic tree industry is still a sapling in its own right, follow these helpful tips to make sure you not only purchase the organic tree of your dreams but also dispose of it in a responsible way as you usher in the New Year.
+For consumers, the holiday season is full of complicated choices, including the conundrum of how to find the perfect Christmas tree.
+The most important part of selecting a tree is not its size and shape, but rather finding one that will pose the least risk to the health of your family, pets, and the environment.
+Thus, the safest holiday choice for you, and yours, is purchasing an organic tree as opposed to one that is artificial or grown using harsh chemical methods.
+However, the organic tree industry is still fairly novel, therefore following these helpful tips can ensure you purchase a beautiful organic tree and dispose of it in a responsible way to begin the New Year.

 - The Case for Going Organic